 Can I change my contribution amount?

 Yes.
 A change is defined as an increase or decrease in contribution amount.
 You can stop your contribution at any time.
-On our web site, if you have been to our site previously, click the Login button to enter your username and password.
+Go to our website and click the Login button to enter your username and password.
 If this is your first time visiting the web site, click on first time user and follow the prompts.
 Once on the site, click on Elections, then Change Contribution Amount and follow the prompts.
 You may also use a change of contribution form.
 You will be sent a confirmation of your transaction.

 What happens if I discontinue contributions?